MS-DOS Commands :: netsh

 Tells netsh to run the specified command and then exit back to the MS-DOS command prompt.

-For example, netsh diag show ip causes netsh to display the IP addresses of all the network adapaters.
+For example, netsh diag show ip causes netsh to display the IP addresses of all the network adapters.
 Note: If you are using a router, this command displays your local IP address, it does not display the IP address that the outside world sees; see: getip

 netsh command ?